A True Queen Bee

 “It wasn’t easy to convince my dad that I could handle the workload,” Jamie said.
 “I’m sure convincing a beekeeper who didn’t know me would have been almost impossible.”

-Getting her sons involved
+Getting her family involved

+Among her crew of seven employees are Jamie’s three sons, Gus (28), Will (25) and Zack (21).
+All three have attended college.
 Gus studied religion at Kuyper College in Grand Rapids, Michigan, with the intention of becoming a pastor.

 “I still really enjoy having my own project hives, but I kind of took a different turn,” Gus says.
 “Being a pastor is something I’ve been thinking about.
 I volunteer in my church right now in the youth ministry, so we’ll see.”